GregA100k/houseprice/README.md

 The first implementation reads the test.csv file from the competition and creates a submission file matching each ID with a default value.

+The programs so far expect to find the files provided for the contest in the data folder.
+Note, it does not seem necessary to add these to the repo.